Department of Politics

 - International Relations: the IR sub-field focuses on the study of politics among nations and non-state actors in world affairs including subjects such as the causes of war, the role of international law and institutions, economic interdependence, and cooperation to advance common goals for human rights and environmental protection.
 POL 240, 313, 380, 381, 385, 386, 388, 389, 392, 393, 440, 441, 442, 443

-- Methods in political science (cannot be the primary field): These courses in Formal and Quantitative Methods provide undergraduate students with analytical tools they can use to conduct rigorous social science research.
-POL 250, 345, 346, 347, 450, 451, 452, 453
+- Methods in political science (cannot be the primary field): These courses in formal and quantitative methods provide undergraduate students with analytical tools they can use to conduct rigorous social science research.
+POL 250, 345, 346, 347, 450

-Cognates are courses offered in departments other than Politics that have a substantial political content, which is defined as having at least 50% politics content.
+Cognates are courses offered in departments other than politics that have a substantial political content, which is defined as having at least 50% politics content.
 Unless approved for a special program (see below), students are permitted to count up to two cognates as departmental courses.
 The department maintains a list of all approved cognates for each student.
 A cognate must be approved by the last day of classes in the semester in which it is taken (except in spring semester of senior year when the deadline is the second Friday of classes).
-With the exception of courses taken outside of Politics that satisfy the analytical requirement, or upper-level courses taken in Economics to fulfill the requirements of the Program in Political Economy, courses taken in the freshman or sophomore year cannot be approved as cognates.
+With the exception of courses taken outside of politics that satisfy the analytical requirement, or upper-level courses taken in economics to fulfill the requirements of the track in political economy, courses taken in the first year or sophomore year cannot be approved as cognates.
 Cognate courses should not be at the introductory level.
 Cognates cannot be used to satisfy field distribution requirements.
 To seek approval for a cognate, students must complete the politics cognate approval application and email it along with a current syllabus to the cognate approval adviser for their review.
 Once a cognate has been approved, it may not be rescinded.
-Approved cognates must be taken for a grade and will be used in the departmental Honors calculation.
+Approved cognates must be taken for a grade and will be used in the departmental honors calculation.